ihrwebentwickler/react-buydemo/README.md

 # React Buy-Demo
 - an react-appdemo to put products in a shopping cart and edit this shopping cart
 - uses Typescript and SCSS
-- REST-API with live-data over https://swapi.dev/ and React-Modul Axios
+- REST-API with live-data and React-Modul Axios
 - Implemented Redux-Store

-- Some tests written with Jest
+Checkout and run App with ### `npm start`.

 # Getting Started with Create React App